- BIN ENDS 2018

 Grenache is also used to make rosé wines in France and Spain, notably those of the Tavel district in the Côtes du Rhône and those of the Navarra region.
 And the high sugar levels of Grenache have led to extensive use in fortified wines, including the red vins doux naturels of Roussillon such as Banyuls, and as the basis of most Australian fortified wine.

-The Guesser Red is a biodynamic organically grown blend of Shiraz, Grenache, & Cabernet Sauvignon that offers fantastic value drinking.
+The Guesser Red is a vegan friendly, biodynamic organically grown blend of Shiraz, Grenache, & Cabernet Sauvignon that offers fantastic value drinking.

 Bright red berry fruits aromas with a touch of spice, mocha and plum.

 Soft and juicy, showing generous fruit with a luscious finish.

 An easy drinking McLaren Vale red that is ideal for a range of occasions.

 From the exceptional 2017 vintage, this rosé is a blend of Shiraz & Grenache that results in a very pretty salmon colour remineiscent of classic Provence rosés.

 Showing an exceptionally delicate bouquet of rose petals, guava & Turkish delight with comlex bright fruit flavours, includiing Turkish Delight, strawberry daiquiri, watermelon, guava & grapefruit.
 An elegant finish, balanced with fruit sweetness & subtle minerality

 This delicious McLaren Vale rosé is from one of Australia's most respected wine growers - David Paxton.
 An organic wine produced on Biodynamic principles without the use of synthetic fertilisers & pesticides with a focus on promoting healthy, living soils.

 Clean and bright.
 Cherry red color with a youthful violet rim.
 It is fresh, fruity and intense, with jovial tannin.
 It is easy to drink.